AaronFolmer/aaronfolmer/README.md

 ## Hello! my name's Aaron Folmer!
-A self-taught Junior Fullstack Developer, looking forward to work and learn in fullstack technologies!
+Looking forward to work and learn and apply my soft / tech skills in modern technologies!.

 ## Languages and Tools